caltechlibrary/newt/reference_material.md

 }
 ~~~

-This could be implemented directory into the generated SQL or have an identifer service that sits in front of the DB JSON API.
+This could be implemented directory into the generated SQL or have an Identifier service that sits in front of the DB JSON API.

 - [UUID](https://pkg.go.dev/github.com/google/UUID), v4 UUID, go storage in Postgres, long for URL
 - [shortid](https://pkg.go.dev/github.com/teris-io/shortid)